 Moz uses a similar algorithm to PageRank, MozRank, as one of the factors to calculate DA.
 Like PageRank, MozRank looks at quantity and quality of linking pages to determine its score.

-Domain Rating (DR) is metric developed by Ahrefs.
-Like Domain Authority, Domain Rating evaluates the quality and quantity of links connecting domains.
-DR doesn’t use the same calculations used by Moz.
+Authority Score is metric developed by SEMrush.
+Like Domain Authority, Authority Score evaluates the quality and quantity of links connecting domains.
+It doesn’t use the same calculations used by Moz.

-Like DA, Domain Rating is frequently updated to allow anyone doing SEO to measure the effects of their SEO and link building efforts.
+Like DA, Authority Score is frequently updated to allow anyone doing SEO to measure the effects of their SEO and link building efforts.

 While these ratings aren’t interchangeable and can differ in their score, you can use them both reliably to assess the quality of a website.